amar-r/pantrynotes/root/src/pages/posts/ChickenShawarmaBowls.md

 - Optional: drizzle with tzatziki or lemon juice.

 ## Note
 For meal prep, store components separately and assemble when ready to eat.
 Chicken can be marinated up to 24 hours ahead.
-This recipe is naturally gluten-free when served with rice/quinoa instead of pita."
+This recipe is naturally gluten-free when served with rice/quinoa instead of pita.